FugLong/hospitalStreamingDemo/README.md

 # hospitalStreamingDemo
-A project designed to emulate, analyze, and combine multiple realistic data sources from an imaginary hospital.
+A project designed to process, analyze, and visualize multiple realistic, emulated data sources from an imaginary hospital.

+(Currently just has fake data sources)

 ## Requirements
 Docker